EDRN/PublicPortal/DEV-README.rst

 Welcome to the Early Detection Research Network (EDRN_) public portal and knowledge environment.
 If you're *not* a developer of the portal, there's no need to read this document.
-Instead, check out the README.txt and INSTALL.txt.
+Instead, check out the README.rst and INSTALL.rst.
 It'll tell you what you need and how to install the portal.

 If you're a developer, read on.